 a.
 It’s a growing trend to lease out a spare or un-used bedroom while you’re living in the property.
 This is a great source of increased cash flow that you can use for whatever you like.

 b.
 Holiday rental.
 Leasing out your home or holiday home to tourists is a great way to double or triple your cash flow in comparison to the traditional long term lease method.
 Normally, the tourist tenant only comes in during peak time of the year which still allows you to access your property most of the year.

 - Avoid lengthy eviction process.
 In Victoria, it can take up to 75 days to evict a tenant that refuses to pay rent.
 To make a bad situation worse, if the evicted tenant has left unwanted furniture, the landlord must keep the tenant’s items for a further two weeks and allow the tenant access to their belongings.

 This can be a very stressful time for landlords where they stand to lose thousands of dollars in unpaid rent, bear the cost of property repairs, rubbish storage and removal.

 - Find your own tenants: Like with everything in the modern day, short term leasing is now very accessible to the general public with website platforms like AirB&B. Traditionally, using a property manager to find a tenant was only available for long term rentals and associated with high leasing costs.

 With a short-term renting model, the risk of the above is greatly reduced.
 In most cases, short term rentals are pre-paid in full and upfront.
 The chances of attracting tenants that become squatters is highly unlikely.

-Short term vs long term leases really comes down to how involved you would like to be when it comes to leasing out your home or investment property.
+According to property management experts who write for us on real estate, short term vs long term leases really comes down to how involved you would like to be when it comes to leasing out your home or investment property.
 The above benefits give landlords a freedom traditional leasing can’t offer.

 About the Author: